math0ne/re-start/README.md

 6. click "Load unpacked" in the top left.
 7. select the `dist` folder.

-### startpage settings
+### more info

-hover your cursor on the top right corner of the startpage, and you should see a settings button appear. click it to configure settings.
+- hover your cursor on the top right corner of the startpage, and you should see a settings button appear. click it to configure settings.

-to get your todoist api token, open the todoist website and clicking your profile in the top left. then go to "Settings" > "Integrations" > "Developer" > "Copy API Token".
+- to get your todoist api token, open the todoist website and click your profile in the top left. then go to "Settings" > "Integrations" > "Developer" > "Copy API Token".
+- the 'x tasks' text is also a clickable link to todoist.
+- you can force a refresh of the weather and todoist widgets by clicking the panel labels in the top left.
+- the ping stat is based on how long a request to https://www.google.com/generate_204 takes. don't take it too seriously.

 ### development / building from souce